-Ebola prevention vaccines are given to help protect people from getting Ebola disease.
+Ebola prevention vaccines are given to help protect people from contracting the Ebola virus disease (EVD), which is a viral hemorrhagic fever caused by ebolaviruses.
 Ebola virus, also known as Zaire ebolavirus, Sudan ebolavirus, and Bundibugyo ebolavirus, can cause severe hemorrhagic fever, leading to high case fatality rates (30–90%) in humans.

 - Ervebo, known as V920 in its investigational phase (rVSVΔG-ZEBOV-GP), is a recombinant, replication-competent Ebola vaccine, consisting of a vesicular stomatitis virus (VSV), which has been genetically engineered to express a glycoprotein from the Zaire ebolavirus so as to provoke a neutralizing immune response to the Ebola virus.